sunwxxpi/Knee-KL-Grade-Classification/README.md

-# Knee KLGrade Classification using Deep Learning
+# Knee KL Grade Classification using Deep Learning
-Automatic Classification of KL Grade According to Severity of Knee Osteoarthritis : with Optimized Image Size and Ensemble Technique
+Automatic Classification of KL Grade According to Severity of Knee Osteoarthritis Keywords : Optimized Image Size and Ensemble Technique